DanielSeehausen/ffd-api/README.md

-**NOTE** Currently under construction!
+**NOTE:** Currently under construction!
 See clusterization branch (master is not up to date, and will remain in its current working state until the clusterization branch is ready to become master)

 ----
 # Field Day API